kailash-manasarovar/statement/docs/timeline/2025/may.md

 - So I sigh - I'm used to this bizarre indifference to absolute horror - and instead I try to tell her what I want to say another way without provoking alarm.
 - So I tell her that "because of the things that have been happening to me over the last few years", without giving any examples, "I'm very confident about the future and doing something about the child abuse epidemic".
 - Mrs Wasserman tells me she's going to speak to Steve.
+- Back at my hotel, I'm online with the *hackers* asking what happened to Kathleen Love.
+I get information suggesting she's living in her van, and had a violent boyfriend.
+I start to wonder if Steve might have been her violent boyfriend.

 ### Steve's suddenly inexplicably OK